7 Impressive Benefits of Bitter Melon or Bitter Gourd

 Improved Immunity

 The LWT – Food Science and Technology journal has covered a study suggesting that bitter melon is a source of many different antioxidants that make it a powerful [6] defense against illnesses in the body.
 Antioxidants scavenge the body for free radicals and dangerous compounds released during cell metabolism that can cause different illnesses.
-By adding bitter melon to your diet, you can greatly improve your chances of defending against diseases such as heart attack, kidney damage, and liver failure.
+By adding bitter melon to your diet, you can greatly improve your chances of defending against diseases such as kidney damage, and liver failure.

 Asthma Relief